-In 2013 we will be traveling once again to the mountains of West Virginia, this time for the second weekend in December.
+In 2015 we will be traveling once again to the mountains of Appalachia, this time for the second weekend in December.
 We still need your donations of nonperishable food, toys, jackets, and financial support.
 Thank you to all who have donated so far!

 The sun rises over the hills of Appalachia on Christmas morning.
 Hungry children sleep in their beds, shivering from the cold weather.
 At the time of year when many children happily run to open their presents, their discouraged parents know that they do not have any to give them.
 No presents wait under the tree.
 The parents cannot make ends meet.
 They struggle to stretch the few dollars they have to pay bills and worry about having enough to provide for their children.
 Many are sick and unable to work.
 The lack of job opportunities around them makes it hard for them to find employment that would help give their children food when they hurt from hunger, or a jacket when they freeze from the cold.
 To these families, Christmas is just another day, void of the magic many of us feel during this normally joyous season.
 They spend it in their homes with leaky rooves letting in rain and snow.
 These heartbreaking environments exist throughout the hills of Appalachia.
 The families just want happiness for their children on Christmas, but they cannot make it happen on their own.